gamma-lab/buffet/rasa_quick_starter/readme.md

 ### Description
 - **stories.md**
  - stories can be interpreted in 2 ways:
-   -  a predifined script that robot should follow. we use (`memorization policy`), predict next action with probability 1 if it appears in the story line,predict with probability 0 if it never occurs.
+   -  a predefined script that robot should follow. we use (`memorization policy`), predict next action with probability 1 if it appears in the story line,predict with probability 0 if it never occurs.
-   -  sequences of past conversation that model should be trained on (`keras Policy`) LSTM model use sequence of sentences and actions as feature.
+   -  sequences of past conversation that model should be trained on (`keras Policy`) LSTM model use sequence of sentences and actions as the feature.

 - **domain.yml**
  - define intents, entities, slots, actions